Staff Profiles

 Gunnedah Conservatorium employs qualified tutors who strive to provide their students with the best experience when learning an instrument.
 Tutors undertake regular professional development in their field of interest and in other music-related areas.

-Jamie has been teaching at the Gunnedah Conservatorium for 10 years and teaches vocals and piano.
-He enjoys choral work and conducts the Conservatorium's adult choir, The Blenders, as well as leads the Singalongs Choir.
-He has conducted the combined school choir for Schools on Stage, as well as the combined choir of public schools for Education Week.
+Jamie has been teaching at the Conservatorium for 10 years and teaches vocals and piano.
+He enjoys choral work and conducts the Conservatorium's adult choir, the Blenders, and has conducted combined school choirs for Schools on Stage and for Education Week.

 He enjoys working at the Conservatorium because he loves what it has to offer students and enjoys getting to know them.
 Jamie tailors his lessons for each individual student, and believes that if a student can find a piece of music that they love, they are more likely to practice and enjoy their musical studies.